mjavint/odoo-shortcuts/README.md

 * Import model in security model access file (`ir.model.access.csv`)
 * Get the import path of a javascript file.
 * Open a file from its import and navigate to the definition of the chosen class or function
+* A new view containers has been created for Odoo.
+* Added to start the odoo server, debug python and javascript files for each of the configurations found in the environment

 ## How to install